cfmlprojects/railo-releng/README.md

 	ex: set JAVA_HOME=C:\Program Files\Java\jre6

 	Using the "branch" or "commit" build options will do a *forced* checkout of the corresponding sources.
-If you have any changes, you sure as hell have better committed them prior!
-Only non-commited stuff will be dissapeared.
+If you have any changes, be sure to commit them (preferably to a different branch) them prior!

 	Running a plain "build", without the branch or commit options, will only run the build on the current sources.
-Non-committed stuff is safe.
+Modified non-committed stuff is safe.

 	The sources are compiled with the Eclipse ECJ compiler, so no JDK is needed.